alexrated/linux_dot_files/README.md

 [nord theme](https://github.com/nordtheme/vim)

 5. For color themes, you need to create a *colors* directory inside the *vim* directory.
 Look at the web for the color theme you like and read documentation.

+6. Don't forget to edit the .gitconfig file with your personal data for git